Terminal-2 icon

 Defining a static IP address

-If you have an integration with local communications and can't use a DHCP server with DHCP reservation, you need to disable DHCP and define a static IP address for the terminal.
+If you have an integration with local communications and cannot use a DHCP server with DHCP reservation, you need to disable DHCP and define a static IP address for the terminal.

 1. On the connected terminal, open the Admin menu.